dongyuwei/CommonJS.erl/README.md

 CommonJS.erl
 =====
-An CommonJS Packager in Erlang.
+A CommonJS Packager in Erlang.

 Created by `rebar3 new lib commonjs`